Registered Charity No. 288042

 Helping to preserve Suffolk’s archival heritage

 The Friends of Suffolk Record Office (FOSRO) was formed in 1983, when they played a key role in raising £250,000 to buy the Elveden manuscripts, now held at the Ipswich branch.
-As a registered charity, our twin aims are first, to promote the records service provided by the County Council, and lobby on its behalf, and second, to facilitate the acquisition and conservation of archival material of relevance to the historic county of Suffolk.
+As a registered charity, our twin aims are first, to promote the records service provided by the County Council and second, to facilitate the acquisition and conservation of archival material of relevance to the historic county of Suffolk.

-Since our formation, the Friends have purchased many other fine archives for the Suffolk Record Office.
+Since our formation, the Friends have purchased many other fine archives for the Suffolk Archives (formerly the Suffolk Record Office).
 In many cases these might have been lost to the county without their action.
 For instance, we saved the Burrell collection of First World War military photographs, the manorial records of Waldringfield and the Shrubland Hall photographic collection.
 With others, we acquired the Joan Corder collection of East Anglian heraldic manuscripts and material from the Ickworth archives.
 We have also purchased many single items that have appeared on the market, such as the day book of a Layham blacksmith and a minute book of the Cosford Poor Law Union.